andrewginns/differential/src/newsletter_generator/ai/README.md

 Each piece of content is assigned a unique `cache_id`:
 - Automatically generated as an MD5 hash of the content (by default)
-- Can be manually specified for better tracking and organization
+- Can be manually specified for better tracking and organisation
 - All outputs for a specific content are stored in its dedicated folder

 ### Logging and Monitoring